Skip to main content

 How Does the Process Work?

-Before submitting their application for a territorial sea cable easement, applicants meet with DSL staff to discuss:
+Before submitting their application for an easement or a permit in the state territorial sea, applicants meet with DSL staff to discuss:

 • Permit exemptions that may apply, and type of permit that may be required.
 If a removal-fill permit is required, the purpose and need of the removal-fill activity, the range of alternatives, and proposed compensatory mitigation may be discussed.